The MPV (for its acronym in English) in the blood test refers to the size of platelets and is used as a marker of platelet functionality.

 Blood is often called “the lifeline of a human being.”
 It has so many functions that help our body and allows us to live healthily.

 It transports the oxygen necessary to live and stores the nutrients to be a healthy person.
-It is transcendental that we make sure that it is in its best-operating state.
+It is transcendental that we ensure that it is in its best-operating state.

 For this reason, it is always recommended to carry out periodic tests to make sure that there is no problem.